La Cambrure: Home media

-La Cambrure is included as a special feature on the The Criterion Collection DVD release of Rohmer's Claire's Knee (1970).
+La Cambrure is included as a special feature on The Criterion Collection DVD release of Rohmer's Claire's Knee (1970).
 The short and feature are thematically linked, in that they both address, in a playful way, the fetishisation of the female body.

 Reception

 Tim Lucas of Sight & Sound described La Cambrure as "a delightful exploration of art's role in sexual aesthetics and the objectification of desire".